 Vinyasa – Co-ordination of right breathing and right movement as taught in tradition.
-Practicing asanas in vinyasa method cleanses the internal system and makes the blood hot.
-As Guruji Said “Boils the blood”.
+Practicing asanas in Vinyasa method cleanses the internal system and makes the blood hot.
 When blood becomes hot it cleanses and becomes thin.
 And all the cells and organs get ample nourished blood supply.
-Guruji gave the reference from Yoga korunta of Vamana Rishi , that without Vinyasa one should not do the asana practice. ie.,
+Yoga Korunta of Vamana Rishi quotes, that without Vinyasa one should not do the asana practice. i.e.

 “vinā vinyāsa yogena āsanādhiḥ na kārayet”

 Sweat – Sweat is an aspect of Ashtanga vinyasa system.
 The sweat generated through the practice throws out the impurities from the body and purifies it.
-And as mentioned in Hathapradipika
+And as mentioned in Hatha Yoga Pradipika

 jalena śramajātena gātramardanamācaret |